-Goal 3A: School Action Plan for the 2023-2024 School Year (Title Component 2, 4, and 9)
+Goal 3A: School Action Plan for the 2024-2025 School Year (Title Component 2, 4, and 9) (List a maximum of three strategies.
+List a maximum of three action steps for each strategy.)

 Strategy: Westlane Middle School will have a layered and thorough communication process with all stakeholders